Definition of hubris

 Hubris (HOO-briss) is a Greek word which we translate into English as “pride” or “arrogance.”
 (You can also spell it hybris).
 Its original meaning in Greek was to hit something.
-It means thinking you are better than you really are, as in the expression “Pride goes before a fall.”
-It especially means thinking you are better than the gods: gods hate that and you always come to a bad end.
+But hubris means thinking you are better than you really are, as in the expression “Pride goes before a fall.”
+It especially means thinking you are better than the gods: gods hate that!
+You always come to a bad end.

 Many myths warn people about the dangers of hubris, including the story of Arachne, the story of Agamemnon, and the story of Niobe.
 Hubris also plays a big part in the Iliad.